Class WString

 • arg

-public WString arg(CharSequence value)
+public WString arg(java.lang.CharSequence value)

 Substitutes the next positional argument with a string value.